voorhoede/datocms-plugin-computed-fields/README.md

 # DatoCMS plugin: Computed fields

-**This DatoCMS plugin allows to compute and define a field value based on other fields.**
+**This DatoCMS plugin allows to compute and define a field value based on other fields.
+This allows pretty “preview” values in the CMS (used in model overviews and for linked models).
+And moves logic from clients to a central place: the API.**

 ![](https://github.com/voorhoede/datocms-plugin-computed-fields/raw/master/docs/plugin.png)